anticoders/gagarin/README.md

 We recommend using selenium `2.45.0` along with Firefox 36 or 34.
 Please note that webdriver is broken in Firefox 35, so don't even try to use that one.
+Also keep in mind that `selenium` is usually much slower than `chromedriver` so consider using larger timeouts values when you switch to Firefox.

 Lets assume that you have a copy of `selenium-server-standalone-*.jar` available at `/path/to/selenium.jar`.
 First start a selenium "hub" with the following command:
 ```